Jean-Tinland/simple-bar-server/README.md

 yabai -m signal --add event=display_moved action="curl http://localhost:7776/yabai/displays/refresh" label="Refresh simple-bar displays when a dispay is moved"
 ```

+> [!NOTE]
-Adapt the port number if you changed it in the config file.
+> Adapt the port number if you changed it in the config file.

 Events overlapping is not an issue as the server will queue consecutive refreshes requested by `yabai` signals in order to prevent multiple useless re-renders..